akmed772/dosvax/README.md

 ### About

 This is an emulator that reproduces the AX specification personal computer commonly called the Japanese PC/AT compatible machine.
-It is a folk of DOSBox, and is possible to run IBM PC software and DOS/V, but the goal is to run applications developed for AX machines.
-Please prepare the Japanese MS-DOS for AX.
-The BIOS ROM is not required, but you need to make Japanese FONTX2 font files to display Japanese characters.
+It is a folk of DOSBox that can run IBM PC software and DOS/V, but my goal is to run applications developed for AX machines.
+Please prepare the AX port of MS-DOS.
+The BIOS ROM is not required, but you need to generate Japanese FONTX2 font files to display Japanese characters.

 Also, it experimentally implements the PS/55 emulation equivalent to the IBM Japan PS/55 model 5550-S/T/V. (PS/55 was developed aside from the AX, so there is no compatibility between those architectures.)

 ### Features (AX)

-* Japanese text / graphic emulation equivalent to the AX-1 system specification.
+* Implement Japanese text / graphic functions equivalent to the AX-1 system specification
-* Support switching between Japanese (AX) and English (PC/AT) mode.
+* Support Japanese-English mode switching (bilingual)
 * Assign additional keys specific to the AX keyboard

 ### Unsupported / Limitations (AX)

-* AX-2 extensions (text-on-graphics superimposition)
+* AX-2 extensions (text graphics superimposition)
 * User-defined characters using bank switching
-* Extended printer BIOS
+* Additional functions of the printer BIOS
+* Incomplete implementation of Kana shift lock
 * Incomplete support for Japanese 106 keyboard due to the limitation of the component (SDL 1.2) on which DOSBox depends.
 * MOUSE.SYS of MS-DOS 3.21 cannot work because DOSBox doesn't support the bus mouse.
 Use MOUSE.COM of IBM DOS J4.0/V and later.